fbpx

 Spring fruit tree blossoms with honey bee

 Fruit blossoms are one of the joys of spring!
 If you’re noticing that your tree is already blossoming, get on with the fertilizing!
 June is the last month to fertilize fruit trees.
-If it’s july already, i’d be waiting for early springtime next year.
+I’d be waiting for early springtime next year if it’s july already.

 Can you fertilize a fruit tree too often?

-It can actually be bad for the environment to over-fertilize.
+Over-fertilizing can actually be bad for the environment.
 The excess fertilizer can enter groundwater and natural streams and mess with the balanced ecosystem.
 Basically…fertilizer can be a pollutant.
 That’s bad.
-Plus it’s bad for your wallet.
+Plus, it’s bad for your wallet.
 Don’t over-fertilize.

 Pear tree blossoms in spring

-Here is a newly-planted chanticleer pear tree blossoming during its first spring in the ground.
+Here is a newly planted chanticleer pear tree blossoming in the ground during its first spring.
 This fruit tree is grown as an ornamental rather than for its fruit (like a crabapple).
 It doesn’t need fertilizing yet, but if it does in future years, i won’t be too scared to apply a high-nitrogen organic fertilizer.
-Nitrogen encourages foliage over fruit…and that’s ok for a tree that isn’t going to bear edible fruit anyways.
+Nitrogen encourages foliage over fruit…and that’s okay for a tree that isn’t going to bear edible fruit anyway.

 Guidelines for fertilizing new fruit trees

 So how do you fertilize a new fruit tree?
 Honestly, I wouldn’t fertilize a new fruit tree.
 It doesn’t need the distraction.
 It’s better to let the plant get used to its new environment and become established.
-Spend your time and effort keeping the soil adequately moist instead of focusing on fertilizer.
+Keep your time and effort keeping the soil moist rather than focusing on fertilizer.

 My preferred schedule is to plant a new fruit tree in early fall.
 Fall is nice because the heat of summer is gone but there’s still time for the roots to grow and establish.
 Then I feed the tree with a top dressing of compost in the early spring.
 I do fertilize the existing trees in our yard that grow decent crops of fruit, but I skip the new baby fruit trees for a couple of years.